-Creamy homemade French Dressing is easy to make, and tastier than store bought.
-Ready in 10 minutes, this sweet and tangy dressing will elevate your summer salads this year!
+Creamy French Salad Dressing is easy to make, and much tastier than store-bought.
+Ready in 10 minutes, made with regular pantry ingredients.
+This sweet and tangy dressing will boost the flavors your summer salads this year!

 Classic French Dressing

-This is a traditional oil and vinegar salad dressing vinaigrette.
-Prepared in the French style, it's usually made with oil, vinegar and dijon mustard.
+This is a traditional Oil and Vinegar Vinaigrette.
+Prepared in the French style (from France), it's usually made with oil, vinegar and dijon mustard.

 Creamy French Dressing